Brave vs Chrome | Ultimate Browser Test & Comparison Guide 🖥️

 While Brave may be faster and more secure it does come with some drawbacks you need to consider.

 For developers there still isn’t anything to beat Chrome’s dev tools.
 While the console is the same there are a lot of 3rd party tools that just use Chrome by default so I still use it a lot for debugging.
+Tools like puppeteer use headless Chrome as standard but there’s a workaround for that here.

 A couple of times I’ve had to take the shield off a site to get something to work which you do by clicking the little lion’s head and then toggling “Shields UP”.